acanbay/apricot/README.md

 **If step size is used for FODO:** step size should be the exact divisor of half of the quadrupole magnet length and the drift tube length.

 ## 4. Outputs
-Outputs library is used for outputs.
+Outputs module is used for outputs.

 ### 4.1.
 Beam Graphs
 The beam graphs can be stored with the **getBeam** method (in **Outputs** module). getBeam needs the following parameters: